Cognitive Indoor Positioning and Tracking using Multipath Channel Information: MINT Concepts

-In this section we review the basic concept of MINT starting with the signal model, then discussing the estimation of the MPC parameters, and finally introducing position related information that is of main importance for a proper weighting of the MPC-VA relations in the Bayesian tracking filter.
-All not-geometrically-modeled propagation effects in the signals constitute interference to the useful position-related information, so-called diffuse multipath (DM) \cite{MichelusiTSP2012part1}.
-An online estimation of the influence of the DM on the range uncertainties to the VAs allows for an efficient selection of the VAs that can be reliably used for the agent tracking \cite{LeitingerICC2015}.
+In this section we review basic elements of MINT \cite{MeissnerWCL2014, LeitingerJSAC2015} starting with the signal model, then discussing the estimation of the MPC parameters, and finally introducing position related information that is of main importance for a proper weighting of the MPC-VA relations in the Bayesian tracking filter.
+All not-geometrically-modeled propagation effects in the signals, so-called diffuse multipath (DM) \cite{MichelusiTSP2012part1}, constitute interference to the useful position-related information.